-Small but mighty.
+Small but mighty vario.
 Bluetooth on board.

 Variometer with Bluetooth and wireless buttons.
 Audible climb rate indication based on user-defined curves.
 The battery is cold-resistant.